Roundtable: Predicting the Dallas Maverick record and playoff seed - NewsBreak

 Roundtable: Predicting the Dallas Maverick record and playoff seed

 Though we have a few weeks until the season, give us your prediction for record and playoff seed!.
 Matthew: This is a more complicated question than it seems because we do not know how the team will play.
 The team that empowers Luka Doncic as a pick and roll playmaker by surrounding him and Kristaps Porzingis with elite shooting, competent defenders is a regular season juggernaut waiting to happen.
-That team would likely challenge for the best offensive rating of all time and be slightly above average defensively if Porzingis can return to form on that end.www.chatsports.com
+That team would likely challenge for the best offensive rating of all time and be slightly above average defensively if Porzingis can return to form on that end.
+On the other hand if the team tries to hard to empower Porzingis as a mid range and post creator rather than a shooter and finisher there is a very real chance that this team struggles mightily.
+Overall I am going to have faith that Kidd will figure things out and utilize the ample spacing this roster should provide along with a career year from Porzingis to finish 55 and 27 with the third seed in the west.www.mavsmoneyball.com

 Comments / 0